Government of Canada services and information in Lima, Peru

 - Find a visa application centre (VAC) to book an appointment to give your biometrics (fingerprints and photo).

-- Submit an enquiry using the IRCC web form to contact a visa office.
+- Submit an enquiry, including case-specific enquiries, using the IRCC web form to contact a visa office.

 Permanent residents of Canada: Find out how to apply for a Permanent Resident Travel Document (PRTD).